International agreements

 Joint proposal format

-• The justification of resources attachment should include a clear summary and justification of the US costs sought from NSF, as well as the funding sought from EPSRC.
+The funding requested from EPSRC and NSF should be within 10% of the indicative costs requested in the expression of interest.
+If the change will be larger than 10% please contact the EPSRC international team or the cognizant NSF programme director.
+The resources and cost justification should include a clear summary and justification of the US costs sought from NSF, as well as the funding sought from EPSRC.

-• A detailed breakdown of the funding requested from NSF should be submitted to EPSRC through Je-S as a document under ‘other attachment’.
+A detailed breakdown of the funding requested from NSF should be submitted to EPSRC through the Funding Service as an attachment in the international agency requirements section.
 This document will be shared with NSF to verify the eligibility of the costs requested.

-Reviewers’ comments and the principal investigator response to reviews will be shared with NSF once the funding decision has been made.
+Reviewers’ comments and the project lead response to reviews will be shared with NSF once the funding decision has been made.

 Guidance for submissions